fichince/alchoi.com-astro/src/content/hkjapan/13-flower-fields.md

   - image: ../../images/hkjapan/13-flower-fields/flowerfields2.jpg
 ---

-The flower fields of Shikisai Hill.
-Unfortunately, we visited late in the season, and the flowers were not in full bloom.
+The flower park of _**Shikisai Hill**_.
+Sadly, we visited late in the season, and the flowers were no longer in full bloom.